codeforamerica/uswds/src/views/components/input.md

   }
 }{% endcapture %}

-{% render 'figure.md', name: 'input', nice: title, body: body, context: context, caption: 'Input with mask (SSN)' %}
+{% render 'figure.md', name: 'input', nice: title, body: body, context: context, caption: 'Input with mask (Social Security Number)' %}

 <!-- GUIDANCE -->

 ## Guidance {#guidance}

+**Inputs vs. Textareas**.
+When longer form content needs to be entered the <a href="{{ config.baseUrl }}components/textarea">textarea component</a> is used.

 **Form groups**.
 Form questions with input components always use the <a href="{{ config.baseUrl }}components/form-group">form group component</a> to wrap the input with a visible `label` element.